Information

 The process is:

-• your landlord will send a 'notice of proceedings' to you and anyone over 16 living in your home
+• your landlord will send a 'notice of proceedings' to you and anyone aged 16 and over living in your home

 • your landlord will start legal proceedings – you will be sent a summons telling you when your case will be heard at court